stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

 layout: post
 ---

-I’ve been recently learning about and using expressive, a microframework made in PHP that uses PSR-7.
+I’ve been recently learning about and using [expressive](https://docs.zendframework.com/zend-expressive/), a microframework made in PHP that uses [PSR-7](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message.md).

-In this post, I’d like to walk through how I made the `/jira` Slack slash command.
-If you want to follow along, you can check out the repo here., and then run `composer install` to get all the dependencies installed.
+In this post, I’d like to walk through how I made the `/jira` Slack slash command at my job.
+If you want to follow along, you can [check out the repo here](https://github.com/stringerbell/expressive-demo-jira-slack), and then run `composer install` to get all the dependencies installed.
 Also, I’m using PHP 7, so be sure to have that running if you’d like to run these examples.
 Mainly, I’m using the ultra awesome `??` null coalesce operator, which makes so many things so much easier and cleaner and more fun to write.
-Read up on it here if you don’t know about it already.
+[Read up on it here if you don’t know about it already.](https://wiki.php.net/rfc/isset_ternary)

 It’s been a lot of fun to make some tools for my team to help improve their workflows, and automate a lot of tedious tasks using it.